bigeasy/stencil/README.md

 evaluated.
 It is passed into the tag as the property `$attributes.select`.
 The value of `$attributes.select` will be the string `"numbers"`.

-When we use an evaluated `select` attibute with the `each` directive, it evaluates to the value of `$attibute.select` with is `"numbers"`.
+When we use an evaluated `select` attribute with the `each` directive, it evaluates to the value of `$attribute.select` with is `"numbers"`.
 That creates a select value for the `each` directive that is `"numbers"`.
 That is evaluated by the `each` directive to obtain the numbers array.

 ```xml
 <html xmlns:s="stencil" xmlns:t="inc:_tags.xml">